Altersoundwork/Random-Scripts/README.md

 - fio
 - ioping

+<h2>image_or_sort.sh</h2>

+Simple script that will create 2 folders in the location where it's ran (Vertical & Horizontal) and proceed so sort images in the folder the script is located by their orientation.

 <h2>mint_themes_ubuntu.sh</h2>

 Downloads and Installs the X and Y themes from Mint on Ubuntu (regardless of Desktop choice).
 Should work for all Ubuntu versions 18.04 onwards.